seyti67/complex-viewer/README.md

 # complex-viewer
-A web interface to play with complex numbers in original ways
+A web interface to play with complex numbers in original ways (I hope)